-Subsequent guidance was issued by the Treasury Department and Internal Revenue Service in Notice 2018-26 which clarifies that companies may elect out of using 2017 net operating losses when computing the one-time, mandatory transition tax.
-The Company refined its one-time mandatory transition tax calculation, and while the election does not impact the \$33 million charge originally recorded, it results in the Company utilizing additional foreign tax credits and preserves the Company's 2017 net operating loss.
+Subsequent guidance was issued by the Treasury Department and Internal Revenue Service in Notice 2018-26 which clarifies that companies may elect-out of using 2017 net operating losses when computing the one-time, mandatory transition tax.
+The Company refined its one-time, mandatory transition tax calculation, and while the election does not impact the \$33 million charge originally recorded, it results in the Company utilizing additional foreign tax credits and preserves the Company's 2017 net operating loss.
 The Company remeasured its 2017 net operating loss deferred tax asset and recorded an additional charge of \$9 million relating to the U.S. federal corporate income tax rate change with a corresponding decrease to its valuation allowance of \$9 million.
-There was no net impact to the Company's provision for income taxes related to this adjustment at March 31, 2018.
+There was no net impact to the Company's provision for income taxes related to this adjustment at June 30, 2018.

 The Tax Cuts and Jobs Act subjects a U.S. shareholder to current tax on Global Intangible Low Taxed Income ("GILTI") earned by certain foreign subsidiaries.
 The FASB Staff Q&A, Topic 740, No. 5 Accounting for Global Intangible Low-Taxed Income, states that an entity can make an accounting policy election to either recognize deferred taxes for temporary basis differences expected to reverse as GILTI in future years or provide for the tax expense related to GILTI in the year the tax is incurred.
-Given the complexity of the GILTI provisions, the Company is still evaluating the effects of the GILTI provisions and recognized a provisional tax expense of \$1 million related to GILTI, which is fully offset by current year U.S. tax losses.
-The reduction in the Company's U.S. tax net operating loss resulted in a corresponding decrease in the Company's valuation allowance.
-There was no net impact to the Company's provision for income taxes related to GILTI for the three-month period ended March 31, 2018.
+Given the complexity of the GILTI provisions, the Company is still evaluating the effects of the GILTI provisions and recognized a provisional tax expense of less than \$1 million related to GILTI for the six-month period ended June 30, 2018, which is fully offset by prior year losses.
+The utilization of the Company's prior year net operating losses resulted in a corresponding decrease in the Company's valuation allowance.
+There was no net impact to the Company's provision for income taxes related to GILTI for the six-month period ended June 30, 2018.